-In addition, for the purpose of ensuring appropriate rate submission by reference banks based on a more through definition, the Code of Conduct was amended effective July 4, 2014 and newly stipulates "each reference bank shall take into account transactions between prime banks on the Japan unsecured call market

-(Euroyen transactions in the Japan Offshore Market in case of Euroyen TIBOR) as a minimum requirement and take precedence as an input into the calculation of reference rates subject to the definition of JBA TIBOR if the transactions are observable".
+In addition, for the purpose of ensuring appropriate rate submission by reference banks based on a more thorough definition, the Code of Conduct was amended effective July 4, 2014 and newly stipulates "each reference bank shall take into account transactions between prime banks on the Japan Unsecured Call Market (Euroyen transactions in the Japan Offshore Market in the case of Euroyen TIBOR) as a minimum requirement and take precedence as an input into the calculation of reference rates subject to the definition of JBA TIBOR if the transactions are observable".
 The revision will be applied from October 6, 2014.
+It is confirmed that this amendment has been reflected in each reference bank's internal rules.